Jobs at Arcadia

 The Program Specialist supports education programs in Springfield and surrounding communities.
 Primary programs include summer and vacation week camp programs, in-school and afterschool education programs, and field trips in and around Springfield.
 The Program Specialist’s roles include administrative support such as communication with schools, parents/families, monitoring enrollment, health forms, attendance and evaluation, transporting program materials and supplies, and teaching for all programs, as needed.
 This position may lead or assist public and outreach programs in Springfield or substitute at other Mass Audubon sites, as needed.

 Duties & Responsibilities

-- Work as part of the Western MA education team to plan, and teach engaging, inquiry-based, age-appropriate environmental education programs for K-12 students and other audiences.
+- Work as part of the Mass Audubon education team to support engaging, inquiry-based, age-appropriate environmental education programs for youth, K-12 students, and other audiences.

-- Maintain the safely of all participants and staff as a priority.
+- Maintain the safety of all participants and staff as a priority.

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don't believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

 - Bilingual with spoken fluency in Spanish and English.

 - Ability to exercise cultural competence and best practices in inclusion.

 - Requires successful completion of CORI and SORI background checks.